northern-tester/conveyor/03 Exercise 1 - Recognise/High Level Design.md

   * Match the commands to their use cases
 * Jenkins
   * Do the pull latest jenkins instance and maybe a docker agent
+  * Also, do the jenkins login thing where we cat the code and create a user
   * Match the jenkins terminology to explanation and use case

 ### Reflect - Review the experience